 Treatments

-Finasteride vs saw palmetto for hair loss: evidence and important differences
+Finasteride vs saw palmetto for hair loss

 Prescription finasteride vs saw palmetto supplements — same internet thread, different rules.